Software for design and analysis of illumination and optical systems.

 You also have access to the underlying solid modeling engine for low-level access to geometry creation, editing, and analysis.
 Scheme is a full-featured programming language, offering looping, branching, file I/O, and more.

-TracePro offers luminaire and illumination designers the most accurate and comprehensive design environment available.
+TracePro offers the most accurate and comprehensive design environment for luminaire and illumination designers.

-Luminaire design requires strict adherence to system performance criteria, including spatial and angular light distributions, uniformity, luminance, and spectral characteristics, along with esthetic factors, such as lit and unlit appearance.
+It addresses critical performance criteria, including spatial and angular light distributions, uniformity, luminance, and spectral characteristics, while also considering aesthetic factors.

 Interactive Optimizer